 You can visit Rita in Cascia, Italy and the remnants of her stigmata wound on her forehead.
 And if you visit around her feast day, May 22nd, you can not only witness a crown of red roses placed on her head, but also the swarm of white bees that visit the monastery and nest in its walls.

 Rita of Cascia is the patron saint of impossible causes and difficult marriages.
 I feel her presence is important right now in all of our lives and I hope you find comfort in her story and her mission.

 A Prayer to St. Rita

 O powerful St. Rita, rightly called Saint of the Impossible, I come to you with confidence in my great need.
 You know well my trials, for you yourself were many times burdened in this life.
-Come to my help, speak for me, pray with me, intercede on my behalf before the Father.
-I know that God has a most generous heart and that he is a most loving Father.
+Come to my help, speak for me, pray with me, intercede on my behalf before God.
+I know that God has a most generous heart and is most loving.
 Join your prayers to mine and obtain for me the grace I desire.
 You who were so very pleasing to God on earth and are so much so now in heaven, I promise to use this favor, when granted to better my life, to proclaim God’s mercy, and to make you more widely known and loved.
 Amen.